NordicPlayground/puck-central-android/README.md

 ### GattManager usage

 Usage is straigthforward.
 Instantiate a new gatt operation bundle, add add any needed gatt operations to it.
 Gatt operations are contained inside wrapper classes (GattCharacteristic[Operation]Operation) to allow queueing inside the GattManager.
 Finally, queue the bundle in the GattManager, and it will ensure correct execution.

+### Issues with Cube Puck dropping connections

+Cube Pucks may suddenly disconnect and reconnect in the current implementation.
+After much testing i believe the problem lies within the Android BLE stack.
+Improvements to the Cube Puck connection code is welcome.
+It is found in the CubeConnectionManager within the bluetooth folder.

 ```
 GattOperationBundle bundle = new GattOperationBundle();